Akbar7554/Akbar7554/README.md

 <b>Top Projects</b>

-# SURVEY MASTER
+### SURVEY MASTER

 ## Features :
-- In this project i try to implement survey related website. where user can see survey and like dislike and report on a survey.
+- In this project, I try to implement a survey-related website. where users can see surveys, like, dislike, and report on them.
-- Build Different role admin, surveyor and pro user. all role have different permission in this site.
+- Build different roles for admin, surveyor, and pro users.
+All roles have different permissions on this site.
-- surveyor can create a survey and update or delete a survey. surveyor role is provided by admin.
+- A surveyor can create a survey and update or delete it.
+The surveyor role is provided by admin.
-- In admin role admin can change the role of user to admin and surveyor. and see voting information of users.
+- In the admin role, admin can change the roles of the user to admin and surveyor. and see the voting information of users.
-- and also try to implement chart by data wise and try to payment system.
+- and also try to implement charts data-wise and try to implement a payment system.

 ### Live Link: https://survey-master-6e8c9.web.app/
 ### Frontend Github Repository : <a target="_blank">https://github.com/Akbar7554/survey-master-client</a>